 At this time, Sound Mind Sound Body LLC is accepting only Blue Cross Blue Shield and Anthem insurance.
 Please contact me, via email or phone, to verify your information prior to setting up an appointment.
 There will be a copay collected at the time of the appointment.
 If you are insured with a different insurance company, I can still see you, but will require out-of-pocket payment.
 If there is an outstanding balance, this may affect ability to continue setting up appointments.

-I am currently only accepting CareFirst, BCBS PPO, BCBS Federal Employee Program only as insurance.
-I am happy to work with you as fee for service if using any other insurance.
+As of May 31st, 2021, Sound Mind Sound Body LLC is currently not in network with any insurance.
 If you wish to pursue out-of-network with other insurances, you are responsible for understanding and reviewing your plan’s out of network benefits and providing paperwork to the insurance on your own.
 I cannot guarantee that you will be reimbursed for out-of-network insurance as that will be dependent on your specific plan as therapy with insurance that the clinician is not in network with will be fee for service (not out of network).
 Unfortunately, I do not file claims for insurance companies that I do not have a contract with and it is up to you to know your insurance plan best.

 What is the length of treatment/fees for treatment?

 Therapy sessions are 50 minutes long.
 Sessions are usually scheduled on a weekly basis, but can be scheduled bi weekly or monthly depending on your availability.
 The frequency of sessions is determined with the treatment plan.
-The fee for individual therapy is $175.
+The fee for individual therapy is $210.
+Payment is expected at the time of the appointment.

 I provide individual therapy sessions.
 I do not provide couples counseling or group therapy.
 I provide “collateral” sessions when deemed appropriate for adult and adolescent clients.